9hitste/install/README.md

 This batch script will help you install and run the 9Hits application without GUI to start earning points, any patchs are welcome :)
 ![9Hits App](/9happv3.png)
 # Requirements
-Works best on Ubuntu 18, and Debian 10.
+Works best on Debian 11, and Ubuntu 20.
 The other distros should work but are not well tested.
 # Install
 curl -sSLk https://9hitste.github.io/install/linux.sh | sudo bash -s -- options
 # Available options